teslakitty/tailscale-easy-install/README.md

 # tailscale easy installer for linux
-  this is a a install script you can run in your linux terminal
+  this is a install script you can run in your linux terminal
+  # update 2024
+  * i forgot there is a install script already in tailscale website i just made it because i thought it will be easy for making a one line install manual script
+  * i might keep this project alive